 After the blooming, simply place it in a cool room and give it water at regular intervals.
 At the end of spring, reduce watering.
-When the leaves start falling off, the plant is entering its dormant phase.
-When this occurs, let the soil dry up completely for a month.
-At the end of this phase, cut it back quite short, 4 inches (10 cm), and water to trigger the vegetation phase.
-Place it then in a warm spot.
+When leaves start falling off, the plant is entering its dormant phase.
+As this occurs, let the soil dry up completely for a month.
+At the end of this phase, cut it back quite short, back to 4 inches (10 cm), and water to trigger a new vegetation phase.
+Place it in a warm spot.

 Poinsettia appreciates surrounding temperature between 60 and 74°F (15 and 23°C) while avoiding hot, dry air and drafts.
 Proper moisture must be ensured (immerse the pot in water at room temperature, then drip excess water out without ever letting water accumulate in the saucer).
 Also give it a lot of light.
 You can bring the plant outdoors between May and September and feed it fertilizer over the summer.

-Post-blooming Poinsettia care, a summary:
+Poinsettia after-blooming care, a summary:

 - January/February: Move your poinsettia to a cool but very bright room.
 Water regularly, not too much, until spring.